Accelerating the energy transition with digital solutions

 Because of their local ties and because they operate essential public service infrastructure, however, they are predestined for networking different sectors together and using smart functions to control them.
-That means they can offer new services to improve quality of life for the public, and at the same time, this helps them open up new markets and play a key role in shaping them.
+That means they can offer new digital services to improve quality of life for the public, and at the same time, this helps them open up new markets and play a key role in shaping them.

 Making targeted use of new business opportunities